 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque entirely.
 You need to brush and floss in conjunction with the irrigator.

 Daily brushing and flossing will keep dental calculus (tartar) to a minimum, but professional cleaning will remove calculus in places your toothbrush and floss have missed.
-Regular visits to our oral hygienist are an important part of your programme to prevent gum disease.
+Regular visits to our oral hygienists are an important part of your programme to prevent gum disease.
 Let’s work together to keep your teeth for your lifetime.

 Good nutrition plays a large role in your dental health.
 Brushing and flossing help keep your teeth and gums healthy and strong.
 However, a balanced diet will help to boost your body’s immune system, leaving you less vulnerable to oral disease.